 Figure 2.
 Distributions of a. cost/benefit ratio , b.stock maximum sustainable yields (MSY), and c. relative harvest rates log2(F/FMSY) in the RAM Legacy database.

-The predicted attractors of the model (Equation 1), with a single scaling parameter , are fitted to harvest rates using , MSY, and initial conditions as inputs.
+The predicted attractors of the model (Equation 1), with a single parameter , are fitted to harvest rates using , MSY, and initial conditions as inputs.
 The model is severely constrained in term of how it can fit the data, as can only move the bifurcation point along the single dimension of ln(MSY) (Figure 1a).
 With =11.1, the model explains (as R2) 0.311 of the variations in harvest rates across the globe.
-Figure 3a shows the apparent data trends that fisheries initially harvesting below FMSY (open circles) generally converge to the decreasing harvest rate attractor (F*-) with increasing MSY, while fisheries initially harvesting above FMSY (filled circles) generally converge to the increasing harvest rate attractor (F*+) with increasing MSY.
+Figure 3a shows the apparent data trends that fisheries initially harvesting below FMSY (open circles) generally converge to the decreasing harvest rate attractor (F*-) with increasing ln(MSY), while fisheries initially harvesting above FMSY (filled circles) generally converge to the increasing harvest rate attractor (F*+) with increasing ln(MSY).
 A permutation test shows that the model explained the observations significantly better than when fitted against randomized mean harvest rates (p=3.0e-5, Figure 3b).
 In other words, if the harvest rate data were to have no relationship with , MSY, and initial conditions as the model hypothesized, the fit would be much worse.
 The mean of the model R2 fitted to permuted data is R2rand=0.138 (std=0.0442, p=7.30e-4), which can be understood as the portion of variations in the pure distribution of harvest rates (Figure 2c) explained by the model’s bimodality predictions.
-This still leaves a large portion of variations (R2=0.173, std=0.0442, p=3.0e-5) explained by the model ‘s hypothesis that fisheries should increasingly diverge from FMSY at higher and ln(MSY).
+This still leaves a large portion of variations (R2=0.173, std=0.0442, p=3.0e-5) explained by the model’s hypothesis that fisheries should increasingly diverge from FMSY at higher and ln(MSY).
 Further, to test whether one economic optimum solution alone35 could explain the harvest rate variations when compared to the path-dependent model solutions, we fitted a version of our model that retains only the lower harvest rate solution regardless of initial conditions.
-This model variant and the converse variant (with only the upper solution retained) both explain less variations than the mean (R2=-0.111), indicating that the path dependent solutions are warranted.
+This model variant and the converse variant (with only the upper solution retained) both explain less variation than the mean (R2=-0.111), indicating that the path-dependent solutions are warranted.